-If you’re a small business owner, you know how important it is to make your business stand out when you attend trade shows.
+If you’re a small business owner or marketer, you know how important it is to make your business stand out when you attend trade shows.
 This article will review the top eleven trade show marketing apps and software that are ideal for your small business.
 By the end of this article, you’ll have several new resources to tap into.

 Popular Small Business iPad Apps for Trade Shows

 - Onspot Social

 Camcard is one of the excellent trade show apps available.
 This app allows individuals to exchange business cards virtually.
 It also has the capability to store customer data and organize it in a way that it is easily accessible from anywhere you have a reliable internet connection.
 You can export your collected data into Excel, Outlook, Salesforce, and SugarCRM.
 You can schedule reminders and assign individual tasks to each of your team members.
 This is both an app and software.

 The app is free, and you can read more and purchase the software here.

 Square is essential for any small business to be able to accept credit cards anywhere.
 If you’re planning to bring your business to trade shows as a vendor, you have to have Square.
 Square uses a small magstripe credit card reader and an app to process credit card payments.
 You plug this right into your device, whether you want to use your Android or iPhone smartphone or tablet, they are both compatible.
 There are no monthly fees, but Square charges 2.75 percent for every swipe.